holographicSol/SHIFTv2/README.md

 SHIFTv2 is file backup software.
+Asynchronous & multiprocess.

     Useful for dealing with a lot of files automatically and with zero data collection, no signing your life away and open readable source code.
 Run manually or use a task schedular.